 PTA Student Handbook 2016-2017

-The following paperwork is required in completion prior to the start of the semester when the students participate in the first clinical experience.
-All documentation should be submitted online and will be tracked electronically through Castle Branch.
+The following paperwork is required in completion at least 6 weeks prior to the start of the semester when the students participate in each clinical experience.
+A copy of all documentation should be uploaded to Castlebranch.com.
+Clinical facilities will have access to this website to verify student’s required documents.
 Some facilities may require additional documentation and tests, which must be completed prior to attending that site.

 **Please refer to the Center for Disease Control and Prevention website at www.cdc.gov for more information on the importance and recommendations for TB testing and appropriate vaccinations.